25 Years in Rock... and Still Going Strong

 25 Years in Rock... and Still Going Strong is a boxed set of two DVDs and a CD by the German hard rock singer Doro Pesch, released in 2010 through Nuclear Blast Records.

 The first DVD contains the full video of a concert held by Doro in Düsseldorf, Germany, on 13 December 2008, featuring many guests and friends and celebrating 25 years of the German singer's career.
-The second DVD features a long documentary with the making of the concert and bonus footage of other Doro's tours and shows.
+The second DVD features a long documentary with the making of the concert and bonus footage of other Doro tours and shows.